gary-gpt/chatbot-ui/docs/components/utility/providers.tsx.md

 }
 ```

+The `Providers` component is a functional component that receives props of type `ThemeProviderProps`.

+The component returns a JSX element that wraps the `children` with `NextThemesProvider` and `TooltipProvider`.

-The `Providers` component is a functional component that accepts `ThemeProviderProps` as its props.
-The component returns a `NextThemesProvider` component with the passed props and a `TooltipProvider` component as its child.
-The children passed to the `Providers` component are rendered inside the `TooltipProvider` component.
+The `NextThemesProvider` component receives all the props passed to `Providers` (excluding `children`), while the `TooltipProvider` wraps around the `children`.

-This structure allows all children of the `Providers` component to have access to both the theme context provided by `NextThemesProvider` and the tooltip context provided by `TooltipProvider`.
+This structure ensures that all child components within `Providers` will have access to the theme and tooltip context provided by `NextThemesProvider` and `TooltipProvider` respectively.

+The `Providers` component is exported for use in other parts of the application.